Here's why the rest of the job recovery will be bumpy - ExBulletin

 It remains to be seen if either of these phenomena returns.

-Economists polled by Refinitiv predict that 473,000 jobs were added to the economy last month, for an unemployment rate of 5.1%, just a hair below the August rate of 5.2%.
+Economists polled by Refinitiv predict that half a million jobs were added to the economy last month, revised up from previous estimates of 473,000 more jobs.
+The the unemployment rate is is expected to decline to 5.1%, just a hair below the August rate of 5.2%.

 That would be more than double the disappointing 235,000 jobs that were added in the August report, which underperformed expectations by around half a million.